TERMS & CONDITIONS

 15. Claims

-If you have a dispute with us, you must notify our credit department in writing of your dispute within seven days of the receipt of our invoice.
-You may not set off against or deduct from the price of product you have ordered from us any money you claim we owe you.
-If you do not dispute an invoice within seven days of receipt of the invoice you will be deemed to have accepted the amounts payable in that invoice and waived your right to dispute any amount.
-All undisputed amounts must be paid by the Due Date (as defined in clause 5).
-You agree that you shall make no claim against us or Third-Party Supplier for any delay in delivery or any damaged the products delivered to you as a direct or indirect result of events beyond our control.
+Subject to your rights under the ACL, if you have a dispute with us, you must notify our credit department in writing of your dispute within 14 days of the receipt of our invoice.
+You may not set off against or deduct from the price of product and/or service you have ordered from us any money you claim we owe you.
+If you do not dispute an invoice within 14 days of receipt of the invoice you will be deemed to have accepted the amounts payable in that invoice and

 16. Replacement or Money Back

-(a) in the case of goods, any one or more of the replacement of the goods or the supply of equivalent goods; the repair of the goods; the payment of the cost of replacing the goods or of acquiring equivalent goods; or the payment of the cost of having the goods repaired; or (b) in the case of services, any one of the supplying of the services again; or the payment of the cost of having the services supplied again.
+(a) in the case of goods, any one or more of the replacement of the goods or the supply of equivalent goods; the repair of the goods; the payment of the cost of replacing the goods or of acquiring equivalent goods; or the payment of the cost of having the goods repaired; or

 Subject to the foregoing, to the full extent of the law all other express or implied warranties or guarantees are excluded.
 Warranties do not apply if the product has received maltreatment, inattention or interference or the product has not been used in accordance with any performance ratings or care instructions.
-In no circumstances are we liable for loss of profit, loss of data, loss of business or contract or any special, indirect or consequential loss, even if you advise us of any special circumstances or such loss was reasonably foreseeable.
+In no circumstances are we liable for loss of profit, loss of data, loss of business, opportunity, reputation or contract or any special, indirect or consequential loss, even if you advise us of any special circumstances or such loss was reasonably foreseeable.

 17. Indemnity

-18. Conflict of Terms
+19. Conflict of Terms

 These terms and conditions override your terms and conditions, including any terms and conditions attached to any purchase order (even if issued after these terms and conditions).
 You acknowledge and agree any purchase order (and any terms and conditions attached to any purchase order) issued by you has no effect and is for administrative purposes only.
 To the extent of any discrepancy between these terms and conditions and any other (including your own) terms and conditions these terms and conditions prevail.